zachwkaiser/zopac_heatmap/README.md

 - ChatGPT was used to explain specific questions while researching

 ## Endpoint Linter
-The linter being used for the endpoint is Ruff, Flake8, and Black.
+The linter being used for the endpoint is Ruff and Black.

 ## Endpoint Configuration
 The endpoint repo contains all components needed to deploy a Raspberry Pi endpoint to capture Wi-Fi data.